Child Safety and Wellbeing Policy

 Child Safety Code of Conduct

 All child safety documents, including this policy, the Child Safety Code of Conduct, the school’s Child Safety Responding and Reporting Obligations (including Mandatory Reporting) Policy and Procedures, Identifying and Responding to All Forms of Abuse in Victorian Schools and the Four Critical Actions for Schools are readily available online on our website to read anytime.
+Our Child Safety Risk Register is used to record any identified risks related to child abuse alongside actions in place to manage those risks.
+Our school leadership team will monitor and evaluate the effectiveness of the actions in the Child Safety Risk Register at least annually.

 Managing risks to child safety and wellbeing

-TC believes the wellbeing of children and young people is paramount, and is vigilant in ensuring proper risk management processes, found in the school’s risk assessment register.
+Templestowe College believes the wellbeing of children and young people is paramount, and is vigilant in ensuring proper risk management processes, found in the school’s risk assessment register.
 The school recognises there are potential risks to children and young people and will take a risk management approach by undertaking preventative measures.

 Establishing a culturally safe environment